paidinesh7/dineshpai.in/content/blog/Venture Capital for 2024 and beyond.md

 ![2024-01-22_18-24](https://github.com/paidinesh7/dineshpai.in/assets/79692173/a48175c3-0eff-480f-8188-92e0a1b82d56#center)

 No one is waiting for the Government or others to change their lives for them.
 A lot of Indians are already working hard and making real progress.
-And that is a testament to the thought process of the next billion - <b><i>and their aspirations</i></b>.
+And that is a testament to the thought process of the next billion - <b>and their aspirations</b>.

 However, there are significant challenges on the way to empower all Indians.
 Some structural and some intentional.
 But beyond the veil of numbers and statistics, our people need us to think about what can help them achieve financial independence, which can then help them achieve all of their aspirations.